 Integrating with your healthcare team

 Always continue regular medical care.
-Tell your GP or specialist about any complementary therapy and coordinate sessions around tests, procedures, or treatments for conditions such as cancer or chronic pain.
+Tell your GP or specialist about any complementary therapy and coordinate sessions around tests, procedures, or treatments for health conditions such as cancer or chronic pain.
+Good integration reduces risk and helps measure whether the therapy adds value to your overall plan.

-Track any changes in pain, sleep, or mood and share notes with your medical team.
+Keep a simple record of sessions and any changes in sleep, pain, or mood to share with your medical team.

 “Reputable practitioners avoid promising cures and will encourage you to keep prescribed medicine and appointments.”